ponchofreedo/the-lonely-uxers/README.md

 # the-lonely-uxers
-Landing page for The Lonely UXers Discord Community.
-Built with Astro and much love.
+Landing page and community guidelines hub for The Lonely UXers Discord Community.

+Intending to build with Astro and much love.